 Erica successfully defended the free speech right of the Fears Family to use signs to advertise their business in Fears v.
 City of Sacramento.
 She was also part of the winning team that protected New Hampshire’s Tax Credit Scholarship Program at the State Supreme Court in Duncan v.
 State of New Hampshire.

-Erica has been a guest on Fox & Friends, and her writing has been published in the Washington Times, New York Post, Times-Free Press and The Virginian-Pilot.
+Erica has been a guest on Fox & Friends, and her writing has been published in the Washington Times, New York Post, Times-Free Press, The Virginian-Pilot, the Casper Star-Tribune, and the Idaho Press-Tribune.
 Erica has also been a guest on several radio shows.

 Before joining IJ, Erica served as a law clerk for the Honorable Terrence Boyle of the U.S. District Court for the Eastern District of North Carolina.